 As examples, take the following benefits of automated, digital freight load matching software and how they contribute to improved supply chain efficiency:

 - Faster load execution and improved performance.
-Automated data analysis and other improved system setups are critical to freight management.
+Automated data analysis is critical to freight management.
 It gets easier to react to problems and order requests with collaborative support.